mattvernon/relayer-kit/README.md

 and set your Metamask to Kovan mode.
 This will allow you to get Kovan test tokens for Dharma contracts.

-There is no need for running a local blockchain when developing again a testnet, so we skip the step of running a blockchain here.
+There is no need for running a local blockchain when developing against a testnet, so we skip the step of running a blockchain here.

 ## Backend